 Also a variation exists with a VOLK KdF Wagen mounted on a wooden platform with an electric light also attached to the wooden platform.
 Some models exist with an embossed raised circle with the Fr.
 VOLK ESEM insignia on the door.
 Some early versions had the chassis marked with "Fr.
 VOLK ESEM".
 Also a Volk with bumpers that was used as a coinbox; unclear whether this was a later modification though.
 See pictures.

-As for the stamped body panels there is evidence they were already available by March 1939.
-The company of Friedrich Volk ESEM (Erzgebirgische Schnittwerkzeug- und Maschinenfabrik) from Schwarzenberg presented a full size body mock-up assembled from stamped panels at the Leipzig Trade Fair held between 5th and 13th March 1939.
+The company of Friedrich Volk ESEM presented a full size body mock-up assembled from stamped panels at the Leipzig Trade Fair held between 5th and 13th March 1939.
 The company was very proud of being selected to produce the press tools and first panels for the new Volkswagen.
 This coincides with the production of the last of the VW38s in mid-1939.
 There is a series of photos taken at the Reutter company workshop showing the construction of the late model VW38 bodies and the VW39 ones.
 It is clear from the photos that these bodies were made up of fully stamped panels.
 It has been suggested that Friedrich Volk ESEM produced the body panels for roughly the first 100 KdF Wagens before stamping presses at Fallersleben were installed and functional.

 Volk went in the late 1930's to exhibitions to market their company and products.
 They used cardboard displayboards with a picture of their machinery and KdF Volkswagen bodypanels.
 See enclosed picture.